Mitsubishi Xpander: Xpander Cross

 The Xpander Cross received its first facelift on 11 August 2022 at the 29th Gaikindo Indonesia International Auto Show.
 The changes consisted of redesigned front and rear fascias, headlights, and tail lights, similar to the regular Xpander.
 Interior changes included updated steering wheel and an 8-inch digital instrument cluster.
 Active Yaw Control is standard.

 In the Philippines, the Xpander Cross was launched on 12 March 2020 as the replacement of Xpander GLS Sport marketed as an SUV.
 It was also launched in Thailand on 16 March 2020.
-The Xpander Cross was launched in Vietnam on 16 July 2020 alongside the updated Xpander, the model also launched in Brunei on 9 July 2021 (facelift received in 3 March 2023) and in Mexico on 19 July 2021.
+The Xpander Cross was launched in Vietnam on 16 July 2020 alongside the updated Xpander, the model also launched in Brunei on 9 July 2021 (facelift received on 3 March 2023) and in Mexico on 19 July 2021.
 The facelift Xpander Cross was launched in the GCC countries in June 2023.

+The Xpander Elite Limited Edition variant based on the premium trim was launched in Indonesia in May 2024.
+It was equipped with. an improved audio system.
+In addition, the variant also comes with two-tone colours and exterior details such as on the black-painted roof rails, black roof, and Elite Limited Edition emblem.
+Only 800 units of the variant were produced.

 The Xpander Cross received its second facelift on 16 May 2025.
 The changes consisted of redesigned front and rear fascias, and new alloy wheel designs.
 Inside, there is a new larger 10-inch touchscreen head unit, new interior colour theme, a redesigned digital instrument cluster and steering wheel borrowed from the Xforce.
 For safety, the second facelift model of the Xpander Cross features six airbags and a central headrest for the second-row seats.
 The second facelift of the Xpander Cross has been launched in Brunei on 24 October 2025.